-- We launched a series of customized workshops for individual schools and have brought it to three schools in New York City.
+- We launched a series of customized workshops for individual schools and have brought it to seven schools in New York City.

 But, that’s not all…

-- We have presented at three national conferences: Facing Race 2012, SOS People’s Education Convention, and the National Conference on School Diversity.
+- We have presented at national conferences: Facing Race 2012, SOS People’s Education Convention, the National Conference on School Diversity.

 - We have led classes at Queens College, facilitated forums for EPIC Theatre Ensemble, presented for Teach for America’s recruitment team, and created a training for the Manhattan Young Democrats.

-- We’re launching Border Crossers Educator Circle, a community-building resource that will provide additional learning opportunities as well as organize teachers around key issues of racial justice in schools.
+- We’re launching Border Crossers Learning Network, a community-building resource that will provide additional learning opportunities as well as organize teachers around key issues of racial justice in schools.